 The Certification of Proficiency In Assaying Examination

-Board members are Mr. Manzur Chaudhry, Ms. Elaine Woo and Mr. Keith Rogers.
+Board members are Mr. Manzur Chaudhry, Ms. Elaine Woo and Mr. David Tye.
 As Chair of the Board of Examiners, Mr. Chaudhry is instrumental in maintaining the high standards for the written and practical examinations.

 Board of Examiners